In all professions, the most successful people share certain traits that help them to become high achievers.

 It’s always been incredibly important for salespeople to have great social skills offline.
 From the early days of market stalls and knocking on doors, great social skills and likeability have been the cornerstone of any good salesperson.

 These days though, social skills are also important online.
 By making use of the wide array of technology and social platforms available to you, you can make sure that you remain at the forefront of your prospects’ and customers’ minds by being ever present in their social feeds.
-To learn how to use LinkedIn like a social sales ninja, click here.
+To learn how to use LinkedIn to sell more, click here.

 To be meticulous is incredibly important for any sales professional worth their salt.
 If you’re sloppy in your work, you’ll miss great sales opportunities, lose key accounts and get the facts wrong when it matters most.